-Roberts Wesleyan College maintains rigorous admissions standards to ensure students are prepared for the intensive social work training program.
+Roberts Wesleyan University maintains rigorous admissions standards to ensure students are prepared for the intensive social work training program.
 As a graduate of the MSW program, you will be thoroughly equipped to enter advanced social work practice in whatever concentration you choose.

 For the Standard Program (2-years full-time; 4-years part-time):